AlexCC93/readthedocs_test/docs/source/Installation.rst

 .. image:: images/NoContainersRunning.png
    :alt: No containers are running in docker.

-Open a terminal in Windows, navigate to the directory where the ROS2 workspace is stored, and execute the docker command to start running a container based on a specified docker image.
-This is the structure of such docker command:
+Open a terminal in Windows, navigate to the directory where the folder containing the code progress is stored, and execute the Docker command to start running a container based on a specified docker image.
+This is the structure of such Docker command:

 .. code-block:: console